 It’s a straightforward recipe that won’t give you any trouble.

-First, make the yeast, add the tahini, the olive oil, and finally the flour.
+First, activate the yeast, add the tahini, the olive oil, and the flour.
 Knead.
-The rest is waiting and baking time.
+The rest is proof and baking time.

-I would pair it with this spicy feta cheese dip or with tzatziki to enjoy the Mediterranean Greek flavor kick.
+Finally, I would pair it with spicy feta cheese dip, tzatziki, and eggplant dip to enjoy the Mediterranean Greek flavor kick.

 Mediterranean Tahini Flatbread